big-data-europe/mu-query-rewriter/readme.md

 # Mu Query Rewriter

-The Query Rewriter is a proxy service for enriching and constraining SPARQL queries before they are sent to the database, as part of the [mu-semtech](http://mu.semte.ch) microservice architecture.
+The Query Rewriter is a proxy service for enriching and constraining SPARQL queries before they are sent to the database.
+It functions as an authorization service in the [mu-semtech](http://mu.semte.ch) microservice architecture, enabling in-database access control and authorization-aware caching.

 ## Introduction